Skip navigation

 IMPORTANT WARNING:

-Do not take leflunomide if you are pregnant or plan to become pregnant.
+Do not take leflunomide if you are pregnant, plan to become pregnant, or plan to father a child.
+You or your partner should not become pregnant while you are taking leflunomide.
 Leflunomide may harm the fetus.
-You should not begin taking leflunomide until you have taken a pregnancy test with negative results and your doctor tells you that you are not pregnant.
-You must use an effective method of birth control before you begin taking leflunomide, during your treatment with leflunomide, and for 2 years after treatment.
-If your period is late or you miss a period during treatment with leflunomide, call your doctor immediately.
-Talk to your doctor if you plan to become pregnant within 2 years after stopping treatment with leflunomide.
+If you are female, you will need to take a pregnancy test before you start treatment, and you must use an effective method of birth control to prevent pregnancy during your treatment with leflunomide, and for 2 years after treatment.
+If you are male, you and your partner should use birth control to prevent pregnancy during your treatment with leflunomide, and for 2 years after treatment.
+Talk to your doctor about birth control methods that you can use during your treatment.
+If you or your partner become pregnant during your treatment with leflunomide, call your doctor immediately.
+Talk to your doctor if you or your partner plan to become pregnant within 2 years after stopping treatment with leflunomide.
 Your doctor can prescribe a treatment that will help to remove this medication more quickly from your body.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body's response to leflunomide.